 Hi.
 My name is Lee Pearlman, and I’m a partner and personal injury attorney at the law firm of Denmon Pearlman.
-And today, I am answering the question, “What is the timeline of your personal injury case,” whether it be a car accident, slip and fall, anything involving the negligence of another party.
+And today, I am answering the question, “What is the timeline of your personal injury case,” whether it be back injuries from a car accident, slip and fall, anything involving the negligence of another party, or other kind of trauma.
 Generally, especially when we’re talking about bodily injury, the timeline is very strictly controlled by the medical treatment.

 What that means is whatever amount is necessary or required to get you back to as close to 100% as possible or what we call Maximum Medical Improvement of Recovery.

 In other words, the best that you can get under modern medicine’s techniques and abilities to help with recovery.
 That will dictate clearly the course of the case.